valohai/docs/source/tutorials/quick-start-keras.rst

 Quick start - Keras
 -------------------

-In this guide we will create a Keras machine learning project based on our `Keras example on GitHub <https://github.com/valohai/keras-example>`_ and run a deep mind transform on it.
+In this tutorial, we will create a Keras machine learning project based on our `Keras example on GitHub <https://github.com/valohai/keras-example>`_ and run a deep mind transform on it.